Last Updated on

 The results show that socially responsible investing ESG portfolios outperform standard portfolios on both returns and drawdown.

-This should be fantastic news for anyone considering investing in socially responsible investing ESG ETFs.
+This should be fantastic news for anyone considering investing in socially responsible investing ETFs.

 The asset class socially responsible investing ESG ETFs outperform their standard asset class counterparts for the most part but not conclusively.

 It is worth noting that we only have three years of data on socially responsible investing ESG portfolios.
 That is by no means enough data to make any sort of predictions of the future of socially responsible investing ESG.
 What we can say, however, is that the data so far is hugely encouraging.

 As stated in the introduction, there are many reasons why you should care about ethical investing.

 Now you have one more reason to care.
 It is more profitable from a return perspective.
 That should get you motivated.

 If you are still in doubt if you should invest in ethical companies, you could start by investing some of your next deposit in a socially responsible investing ESG ETF.
 You don’t have to commit 100% to a socially responsible investing ESG strategy.

 You could shift 5% of your total US market into a socially responsible investing ESG ETF (ESGU), or you could do more.
 High ESG scoring companies are not that different from standard companies.
 The iShares ESG MSCI USA ETF (ESGU) is a broad market ETF that tracks high scoring socially responsible investing ESG companies.

 Here are the top 10 holdings for the ETF ESGU: